Brilliant Ideas! Companion Planting!

 Mature lilac garden design!

-From a design perspective, planting peony with lilac means lots of blooms in late spring, but no blooms in the summer or fall.
-If you have the space in your lilac garden, and want summer and fall blooms, here are a few of my suggestions for companion plants that work.
+From a design perspective, planting peonies with lilac means lots of blooms in late spring but no blooms in the summer or fall.
+If you have the space in your lilac garden and want summer and fall blooms, here are a few of my suggestions for companion plants that work.

 Koi Avens (Geum)